By 37Design |

 Working Copy is excellent software, but it is the right tool only if your WordPress site already uses a Git-based deployment workflow.
 For developers who manage their entire WordPress project through Git, adding images via commit is natural.
 For everyone else, it is an unnecessary layer of complexity that solves the wrong problem.

 The mobile browser approach (whether through Flavor or directly accessing wp-admin) is a reasonable fallback when you do not want to install an app.
-But the experience is noticeably worse than a purpose-built native solution.
-Uploads are slower, the interface is cramped, and you lose convenience features like Share Extensions.
+But uploads are slower, the interface is cramped, and you lose convenience features like Share Extensions.
 It works in a pinch, but it is not a great daily-driver solution.

 How to Choose the Right App for Your Workflow